jscs-dev/jscs-jsdoc/README.md

 ### checkTypes

-Reports invalid types for bunch of tags
+Reports invalid types for bunch of tags.

 The `strictNativeCase` mode checks that case of natives is the same as in this
 list: `boolean`, `number`, `string`, `Object`, `Array`, `Date`, `RegExp`.

 The `capitalizedNativeCase` mode checks that the first letter in all native types and primitives is uppercased except the case with `function` in google closure format: `{function(...)}`

 Type: `Boolean` or `String`